foxdonut/meiosis/helpers/setup/api.md

 ### Properties

--   `Initial` **[Function][26]?**  a function that creates the initial state.
+-   `initial` **[Object][25]?** an object that represents the initial state.
-    This function can return a result or a `Promise`.
     If not specified, the initial state will be `{}`.
 -   `Actions` **[Function][26]?** a function that creates actions, of the form `update => actions`.
--   `services` **[Array][27]&lt;[Function][26]>?** an array of service functions, each of which should be `({ state, patch, previousState }) => ({ state?, patch?, render?, next? })`.
+-   `services` **[Array][27]&lt;[Function][26]>?** an array of service functions, each of which should be `({ state, previousState, patch }) => ({ state?, patch?, render?, next? })`.

 ## meiosis.common.setup

 Base helper to setup the Meiosis pattern.
-If you are using Patchinko, Function Patches, or Immer, use their respective `setup` function instead.
+If you are using Mergerino, Function Patches, or Immer, use their respective `setup` function instead.

 Patch is merged in to the state by default.
 Services have access to the previous state and can cancel or alter the original patch.
 State changes by services are available to the next services in the list.

 ### Parameters

 -   `stream` **[StreamLib][28]** the stream library.
 This works with `meiosis.simpleStream`, `flyd`, `m.stream`, or anything for which you provide either a function or an object with a `stream` function to create a stream.
 The function or object must also have a `scan` property.
 The returned stream must have a `map` method.
 -   `accumulator` **[Function][26]** the accumulator function.
 -   `combine` **[Function][26]** the function that combines an array of patches into one.
 -   `app` **[app][29]** the app, with optional properties.

-Returns **[Promise][30]** a Promise that resolves to `{ update, models, states, actions }` all of which are streams, except for `actions` which is the created actions.
+Returns **[Object][25]** `{ update, states, actions }`, where `update` and `states` are streams, and `actions` are the created actions.

 ## StreamLib

 Stream library.
-This works with `meiosis.simpleStream`, `flyd`, \* `m.stream`, or anything for which you provide either a function or an object with a `stream` function to create a stream.
+This works with `meiosis.simpleStream`, `flyd`, `m.stream`, or anything for which you provide either a function or an object with a `stream` function to create a stream.
 The function or object must also have a `scan` property.
 The returned stream must have a `map` method.

 Type: ([Object][25] \| [Function][26])